AbdullahM0hamed/automod/README.md

 - [ ] - Sign the output APK

 - [ ] - Replace google services with microG in some apps (like YouTube)

+- [ ] - Properly Zip/Unzip APKs where there are multiple files with same name but different cases - an example (at least for me): https://play.google.com/store/apps/details?id=com.tavultesoft.kmapro